Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the TypeScript version 5.8.3.
+   Added support for the TypeScript version 5.9 RTM (please note: The 5.9 RTM release is also called '5.9.2').

    ====================
    POST-INSTALL ACTIONS